 Dipole-dipole attraction is stronger than London force, and therefore has a higher boiling point.

 Hydrogen bonding requires the most energy to be overcame.
-Compounds with hydrogen bonds usually have very high boiling points
+Compounds with hydrogen bonds usually have very high boiling points2/2

 Many offices and school have already banned the sale of bottled water within their premises.
 As an expert in environmental chemistry, you have been hired by the Ministry of the Environment to do research and provide advice on the following issue.